Radel Fazleev

-Radel Fazleyev (Радель Равилевич Фазлеев; born 7 January 1996) is a Russian professional ice hockey forward who currently plays for Neftyanik Almetievsk of the Supreme Hockey League (VHL).
+Radel Fazleyev (Радель Равилевич Фазлеев; born 7 January 1996) is a Russian professional ice hockey forward who currently plays for Humo Tashkent of the Pro Hokei Ligasy (KAZ).
 He was drafted in the sixth round of the 2014 NHL Entry Draft by the Philadelphia Flyers.

 Playing career

 Fazleyev signed a three-year entry-level contract with the Flyers on 28 May 2015 and played three seasons with their American Hockey League affiliate the Lehigh Valley Phantoms.
 Midway through his third season with the Phantoms, Fazleyev agreed to a mutual termination of the final year of his contract and he signed with Ak Bars Kazan on 25 December 2018.

 In the 2019-20 season, Fazleev initially began with HC Neftekhimik Nizhnekamsk, appearing in 14 games before returning in a trade to the Ak Bars Kazan organization.
 He was unable to solidify a role within Ak Bars and was released as a free agent at the conclusion of the VHL season.

 On 26 June 2020, Fazleev was signed to a one-year contract to continue in the VHL with Neftyanik Almetievsk.